sdtemple/coilnlp/README.md

 # coilnlp

 This package contains Python functions for text data analysis.
 These functions are mostly sorting, list comprehensions, and methods from NLP libraries bundled into a user-friendly and documented form.
 Their purpose is to assist teachers and linguists that I consulted for in the analysis of blog posts.
 Main function is `find_word_in_sentences()`.
 Based on other functions, linguists and teachers are expected to search for specific words in the sentences corpus.
 Tidying up the output can be achieved via list comprehensions.
+(Functions expect specific dataframes.)
+In sum, this package promotes search informed by word frequencies and topic modeling, thereby leaving interpretation to the linguists and teachers.

 Example Analyses:
 * words